nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding an event to a contact

-Adds an event to a contact's calendar.
+Adds an event to a contact's calendar at the specified index.

 Format: `addContactEvent INDEX d/DESCRIPTION ts/START_DATE_TIME ts/END_DATE_TIME`